PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 Unlike AirTags, my tracker will not have a large network of GPS enabled iPhones to rely on for location measurements.
 Instead, PearTags will have to take their own measurements with their own sensors and calculate their locations using their own processors.
-From my literature review (insert citation here), there are three main options for measurements that PearTags could make while maintaining a small form factor:
+From my literature review, there are three main options for measurements that PearTags could make while maintaining a small form factor tracker without requiring uncommon features such as routers with 8 or more antentas or that implement the IEEE 802.11mc standard:

 * Satellite GPS data
 * Cell tower signal strengths
-* Wi-Fi router measurements
+* Wi-Fi router signal strengths
+* Magnetic compass measurements

 While GPS can be fairly accurate in outdoor locations, it wouldn't work well for PearTags.
 In indoor locations, GPS devices can't connect to as many GPS satellites as they can outdoors, greatly reducing their accuracy indoors.

-I also looked into using cell tower data because cell signal functions consistently in most outdoor *and* locations.
+I also looked into using cell tower data because cell signal functions consistently in most outdoor *and* indoor locations.
 By measuring the strength of a cell signal from a particular tower, one can measure the distance from that tower.
-Repeat that process three times, and you get three circles whose intersection reveals the tracker's location.
+Repeat that process with three different cell towers, and you get three circles whose intersection reveals the tracker's location.
 This is known as "triangulation," or "cell signal triangulation" in this case.

 ![](/assets/images/cell%20triangulation.jpg)

 *Image courtesy of O'Reily, [source](https://www.oreilly.com/library/view/windows-phone-8/9780133383959/ch17lev2sec2.html)*